jayJs/jay-npm/README.md

 Copy [default_config.js](https://github.com/jayJs/node-jay/blob/master/default_config.js) to config.js in your root folder and fill it with correct credentials.
 In order for everything to work properly Facebook app and parse.com credentials are required.
 Set config.jwtSimple.secret into a string of your own choice.
+Currently the config files are passed as function element.

 **USAGE**
 Jay front end component calls "/api/j" for GET and POST (JSONP) calls.
 Jay-npm helps to respond to these calls.
 This is an example of receiving and replying with an Express server.